+Shampoos, sprays, powders, and topical or oral preparations are all available.
 Although most topical insecticides kill adult fleas, many have limited effectiveness because they only work for a few hours after application.
-This is particularly true of flea shampoos and powders; they kill fleas present on your cat at the time of application but have little lasting effect; the following day the cat may again have fleas.
-Newer products with excellent residual activity are available from your veterinarian.
-Some products contain adulticide ingredients (kills adult fleas) with residual activity, while others contain insect growth regulators (IGR's) that prevent the larval stages from maturing.
-For best results in a flea infestation, use flea control products that contain an IGR.
+This is particularly true of flea shampoos and powders; they kill fleas present on your cat at the time of application but have little lasting effect; the following day, your cat may have fleas again.